danforthcenter/plantcv-geospatial/docs/shapes_grid.md

-## Create a grid of cells and save them to a new GeoJSON
+## Create a grid of cells and save them to a new GeoJSON/Shapefile

-**geospatial.create_grid_cells**(*four_points_path, out_path, alley_size, num_ranges, num_plots,
-                      row_per_plot=4, vertical_length=3.6576, horizontal_length=0.9144*)
+**geospatial.shapes.grid**(*field_corners, out_path, num_ranges, num_columns, num_rows=4, range_length=3.6576, column_length=0.9144, range_spacing=0, column_spacing=0*)

 **returns** list of cells

 - **Parameters:**
-    - four_points_path - Path to GeoJSON/shapefile containing four corner points (used to determine polygon directions, and the output CRS)
+    - field_corners - Path to GeoJSON/shapefile containing four corner points (used to determine polygon directions, and the output CRS)
     - out_path - Path to save the geojson shapefile.
 Should be ".geojson" file type.
-    - range_spacing - Size of "alley" spaces between ranges
-    - num_ranges - Number of ranges
+    - num_ranges - Number of ranges to get created
-    - num_plots - Number of plots
+    - num_columns - Number of columns to get created
-    - row_per_plot - Number of equidistant rows within a single plot, default: 4
+    - num_rows - Number of rows within a single plot, default: 4
-    - vertical_length - Length of each grid cell, default: 3.6576m (7 feet), in units matching the coordinate system of the `four_points_path`
+    - range_length - Length of each grid cell in the horizontal direction, default: 3.6576 (7 feet in meters), in units matching the coordinate system of the `field_corners`
-    - horizontal_length - Width of each grid cell, default: 0.9144m (30 inches), in units matching the coordinate system of the `four_points_path`
+    - column_length - Length of each grid cell in the vertical direction, default: 0.9144 (30 inches in meters), in units matching the coordinate system of the `field_corners`
+    - range_spacing - Length of "alley" spaces between ranges, default: 0
+    - column_spacing - Length of "alley" spaces between columns, default: 0

 - **Context:**
     - Helpful for precision planters without GPS